shubham-batra/PersonalWebsite/README.md

 This is my personal website.
-It is accessible at shubham.batra.github.io
+It is accessible at shubham.batra.github.io.
 I used the Skeleton framework for the quick loading design and good support for a one-page website.
 HTML and CSS are used extensively.
 There is some Javascript used for the navigation bar as Skeleton doesn't come with a native navigation bar.

-Known Bugs:
+Current Known Issues:
-- Issues with mobile compatibilty
+- Naviagtion bar is see-through and not properly centered
+- Sections have margins that are too long
+- No version number

 -----Release Updates-----

-Version 0.8 () (Latest)
+Version 0.8 (6/21/2021) (Latest)
-- Reorganize Everything
+- Reorganized everything.
+Functional button.
+Cleaner color scheme.
+Updated Resume

 Version 0.6 (12/02/2020)
 - Centered the navigtion bar, made navigation bar transparent